 What Students & Staff Need to Know

 Our goal is to provide students and staff with information about alcohol and drugs of abuse, the college position on use, the risks and consequences associated with illicit use, and ways to get help for those who may be experiencing problems.
 Healthy choices and positive decisions can only be based upon having accurate information.
-If you have any questions about these policies, please contact the Student Services Administration office in Building 7 at 253-566-5115 or the Human Resources Office in Building 14 at 253-566-5054.
+If you have any questions about these policies, please contact the Student Affairs Administration office in Building 7 at 253-566-5115 or the Human Resources Office in Building 14 at 253-566-5054.

 HEALTH RISKS ASSOCIATED WITH USE AND ABUSE OF ILLICIT DRUGS AND ALCOHOL

 In general, drug use and abuse of alcohol can:

 - Interfere with learning.
 Studies show that students who use illicit drugs and abuse alcohol significantly tend to have lower grades overall.